Skip to content

 When you read a spec sheet, the slate thickness should be one of the first numbers you check.
 If you cannot find it, ask the dealer.
 If the dealer cannot answer, the answer is probably below 1 inch, and the table is below the residential threshold worth buying.

-Other slate-related specs to look for: the source of the slate (Italian slate is the residential standard for fine-grained, dense slate), the number of sections (three is standard), and whether the bed is set on a hardwood substructure (it should be).
+Other slate-related specs to look for: the number of sections (three is standard) and whether the bed is set on a hardwood substructure (it should be).
 C.L.
-Bailey lists 1¼-inch Italian slate, three sections, and hardwood substructure as standard across the residential pool table line.
+Bailey lists 1-inch industry-standard slate, three sections, and a hardwood substructure as standard across the residential pool table line.

 Slate, the Substructure, and the Cabinet